You know how to build. You know how to perform. Something else is running.

 It was always where does the update actually need to happen.

 That's what the Identity Reset answers.
-Not with insight.
-With a precise, repeatable process that works at the level where the pattern actually lives, below the behaviour, below the thought, below the belief, at the architecture that generates all of it.
+Not with insight, but with a precise, repeatable process built for the layer the diagram mapped, the architecture that generates everything above it.

 The question was never what is wrong with you.
 It was always where the update actually needs to happen.